-- know what information the School treats as confidential (check with the Head if you are unsure) - know who is entitled to have access to what information (check with the Head if you are unsure) - are responsible and professional in using and allowing access to personal information on students, parents, staff, governors and any others

-- use personal information in line with the principles of the Data Protection Acts.
+- know what information the school treats as confidential (check with the Headmistress if you are unsure); - know who is entitled to have access to what information (check with the Headmistress if you are unsure); - are responsible and professional in using and allowing access to personal information on pupils, parents, staff, governors and any others; - use personal information in line with the principles of the Data Protection Acts.
 Such data must: - o be obtained lawfully and fairly - o be held only for specified and lawful purposes - o be relevant and just sufficient for those purposes - o be used or disclosed for no other purpose - o be accurate, up to date, and kept only as long as is necessary - o be held securely to prevent unauthorised access or tampering - o be available for inspection and correction by the person it is about - o not be transferred to countries outside the UK without adequate protection.

-12. Use of School Resources
+12. Use of School Resources & Technology & Online Safety and Mobile Phones

 School communications systems and equipment, including electronic mail and Internet systems, along with their associated hardware and software, are for official and authorised purposes only.
-The Head may authorise personal use which:
+The Headteacher may authorise personal use which:

-- does not interfere with the performance of professional duties - is of reasonable duration and frequency - serves a legitimate school interest, such as enhancing professional interests or education - does not overburden the system or create any additional expense to the School.
-The Head should carefully consider discretionary use for any other purpose.
+- does not interfere with the performance of professional duties; - is of reasonable duration and frequency; - serves a legitimate school interest, such as enhancing professional interests or education; - does not overburden the system or create any additional expense to the school.
+The Headteacher should carefully consider discretionary use for any other purpose.